opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ---
 layout: default
-title: Audit Logs
+title: Security - Audit Logs
-parent: Security
-nav_order: 95
+nav_order: 7
+has_children: true
+has_toc: false
 ---

-# Enable audit logs
+# Audit logs

 Audit logs let you track access to your Elasticsearch cluster and are useful for compliance purposes or in the aftermath of a security breach.
 You can configure the categories to be logged, the detail level of the logged messages, and where to store the logs.